DylanOlney/MediScreen-AndroidApp/README.md

 # MediScreen-AndroidApp

-This is the Adroid mobile app for the project.
-It is intended for patients/clients who are availing of the MediScreen service.
+This is the source code for the Adroid mobile app for the project.
-Patients once registered and logged in
+The app is intended for patients/clients who are availing of the MediScreen service.